ErikGartner/sentimental/sentimental/data/sv/lexicon/README.md

 # Swedish Sentiment Lexicon
 Contains lists of positive and negative verbs and adjectives.
+This should be used to extract sample sentences from a corpus using ```ExampleExtractor```.

 Source: https://github.com/jolin1337/SentimentAnalysis